 Beware, if it is biodegradable, it doesn’t mean that our packaging / bags shall be abandoned in nature.
-Admittedly, its degradation time is drastically shortened compared to that of a traditional plastic bag, but it will not biodegrade instantly and will have plenty of time to have harmful effects on the environment, particularly on birds and marine animals.
+Although, its degradation time is drastically shortened compared to that of a traditional plastic bag, they will not biodegrade instantly and will have plenty of time to have harmful effects on the environment, particularly on birds and marine animals.

 Understood.
 So what makes this packaging eco-responsible?

 The packaging is made from corn starch, which is fully biodegradable.
 This means that it will quickly decompose into natural, non-toxic elements for the environment.
-Furthermore, it is industrially produced, meaning you may dispose of it in a municipal compost (compost is a natural fertilizer used in agriculture).
+Moreover, this packaging is industrially produced, which means that you can deposit them in a municipal compost near you (compost is a natural fertilizer used in agriculture).

 #1 Our packaging / bags breaks into compost in industrial composting centers